Measuring how people get around northeastern Illinois

 The second part of the series investigates disparities in regional travel.
 It looks at how residents experience the transportation system differently based on age, household income, disability status, and race and ethnicity.
 Read the full analysis: The experience of moving around the region varies based on who is traveling.

-The effects of telecommunting on travel in the region
+Telecommuting effects travel in the region

-The third part of the series examines telecommuting behavior, and what survey data says about the future of remote work in northeastern Illinois.
+The third part of the series examines telecommuting behavior and what survey data says about the future of remote work in northeastern Illinois.
 It also explores the effect remote work has on peak travel times and trips.
 Read the full analysis: Pre-COVID telecommuting patterns reveal possible future impacts of remote work.

 Ride-hailing and bike-share services were changing regional mobility before the pandemic

 Even before the onset of COVID-19, new and emerging forms of mobility were gaining popularity in northeastern Illinois.
-In the fourth part of the series, CMAP looks at the potential effects these services may have on regional mobility going forward.
+In the fourth part of the series, CMAP looks at the potential effects these services may have on regional mobility.
 It examines the rapid growth of ride-hailing services and transportation network companies like Uber and Lyft, as well as the emergence of Divvy and other bike-sharing systems.
 Read the full analysis: Changes in mobility were underway even before COVID-19.

 Previous surveys